Research and Policy Analysis

-Debra Fitzpatrick has demonstrated success in leading, managing and coordinating multi-million dollar, multi-year research projects that increase social, economic and political equity.
+Debra Fitzpatrick has demonstrated success in leading, managing and coordinating multi-million dollar, multi-year research and policy analysis projects that increase social, economic and political equity.

 Paid Family & Medical Leave Insurance

 Under contract with the Minnesota Department of Employment and Economic Development, Debra served as research lead and author for the most comprehensive policy design and implementation report on state level paid family and medical leave insurance, arguably one of the most complex areas of public policy being considered across the country today.
+Recommendations and analysis included in the report were the basis of extensive testimony, fiscal notes and legislation passed in the Minnesota Senate in 2015 and the Minnesota House in 2019.
 For this project, she recruited and assembled the most experienced team in the country, including the University of Minnesota’s Humphrey School of Public Affairs and Carlson School of Management (Department of Work and Organizations); the Institute for Women’s Policy Research, National Partnership for Women & Families, a Department of Employment and Economic Development Leadership Team and a Minnesota State Agency Advisory Group (Labor & Industry, Health, Human Services, Human Rights, Management & Budget, Revenue).
 Under her leadership and a very tight timeline, the team considered and reported on the current legal landscape, public policy solutions adopted and implemented in U.S. states, Minnesota programs and infrastructure, an analysis of the social insurance model; estimated costs under the current system and possible Minnesota program models, recommended policy approaches, and simulated changes in leave-taking under possible Minnesota program models.

 Paid Sick Leave and African American Families